ckw1206/Linux/RHEL/Install preupgrade packages on an offline RHEL 6.md

-### Download packages and their dependencies from Red Hat customer portal at below link :
+### Download packages and dependencies from below link :

 [Red Hat Customer Portal](https://access.redhat.com/downloads/content/69/ver=/rhel---6/6.10/x86_64/packages)

-### Below is the list of packages and their dependencies :
+### Below is the list of packages and dependencies :

 ```
 python-argparse